pluralsight/guides/draft/front-end-javascript/building-a-redux-application-with-angular-2-part-2/article.md

 const initialState: State = {  entities: []};

+/*
+ Instead of using a constant of type ActionReducer, the function is directly exported
+ */
 export function reducer(state = initialState, action: operations.Actions): State {
   switch (action.type) {
     case operations.ActionTypes.ADD_OPERATION: {
       const operation: Operation = action.payload;
+      /*
+      Because the state is now an object instead of an array, the return statements of the reducer have to be adapted.
+      */
       return {
         entities: [...state.entities, operation]
       };